 Processed meats have been pre-heated therefore you should avoid them.
 Equally pickles, jams and other preserves contain nitrites which are carcinogenic.

-The main message is that cancer likes foods that have been over-worked by processing or preserving, so by this definition, fresh foods in their rawrest state fight cancer.
+The main message is that cancer likes foods that have been over-worked by processing or preserving, so by this definition, fresh foods are healthier.
+Not only do they not contain harmful chemicals but positively work towards ridding your body of those it finds.

-A note about antioxidants.
-From the above we might be tempted to stock up with them in the form of taking multi-vitamins but the cancer diet should avoid excessive intake of vitamin supplements, as they act as antioxidants and can interfere with chemotherapy when taken in large doses.
+This praise of antioxidants doesn’t mean you should over eat on fresh produce to or stock up with multi-vitamins.
+The cancer diet should avoid excessive intake of vitamin supplements, as they act as antioxidants and can interfere with chemotherapy when taken in large doses.

-Let’s look at the list of food types that are regarded as being cancer fighting, there are twelve:
+Let’s look at the list of food types that are regarded as being cancer fighting.

 - Leafy Green Vegetables